Saltsburg, Pennsylvania: Arts and culture

-Every year in early June, Saltsburg holds a community celebration in the Canal Park and on Point Street lasting three days, including live music, a fireworks display, and the annual duck race, in which plastic ducks are numbered and thrown into the river from the bridge.
+Every year in early June, Saltsburg holds a three-day community celebration in Canal Park and on Point Street, featuring live music, a fireworks display, and the annual duck race, in which numbered plastic ducks are thrown into the river from the bridge.

 Saltsburg also holds community days in early September called "Canal Days", including booths along the canal in the town containing crafts, food, and games, as well as live music, fireworks, and a poker run bicycle ride along the West Penn Trail.
 At the end of the ride, each person receives five cards to create a poker hand.